 Take a Cue From Texas, Y'all

-As Democrats boldly depart the Texas Capitol to save their state from disastrous new GOP voting restrictions that mark a point of no return, it's time to take note and lend a hand.
+As Democrats flee the Texas Capitol to save their state from disastrous new GOP voting restrictions that mark a point of no return, it's time to take note and lend a hand.

 A large group of Democratic state lawmakers from the Texas House of Representatives arrived at Dulles International Airport last night, after making a break for it in a pair of chartered jets.
 The plan is reminiscent of what democratic state leaders did in 2003, when members of the Texas House and Senate independently fled Texas for neighboring Oklahoma and New Mexico over redistricting plans.